quincycheng/aam_xperience/README.md

     - debug: msg="I am {{ theuser.stdout }} at {{ thehost.stdout }}"
 ```

-#### Let's run the playbook again
+#### Run the playbook again
+It's now time to run the playbook again and observe that the same results can be achieved without embedded credentials, and by dynamically retrieving secrets from Conjur.

 ```
 ansible-playbook -i inventory playbook.yml
 ```

 ### Cleanup

-If you want to try it again, you can preform the following actions:
+If you want to try it again, you can preform the following actions to cleanup the environment:

-- Remote the files created
+- Delete the files created
 - On `conjur`. execute `docker-compose down` to remove the conjur containers
 - On `host-1`, exeucte `sudo userdel service01`
 - On `host-2`, exeucte `sudo userdel service02`